‘India has arrived.’ Why Modi’s economy offers a real alternative to China | KRDO

 Analysis by Diksha Madhok, CNN

 New Delhi (CNN) — For the last three decades, Peeyush Mittal has frequently driven the 185 miles from the Indian capital to the city of Jaipur.
-The journey always took him 6 hours.
+The journey always took him six hours.

 “For 30 years there’s been this promise of doing that journey in three hours.
 It has never been possible,” said Mittal, a portfolio manager at Matthews Asia, a San Francisco-based investment fund.
 “They’ve expanded the highway, gone from one lane to two lane to three lane, everything has been done.
 But that journey has always remained six hours.”